MrIdrisAbdulrahman/certified-aws-devops-professional/02-configuration-management-and-iac/cloudformation.md

     - What if we want to evolve the state of the EC2 instance without terminating it and creating a new one?
     - How do we know if the User Data script was successfully completed?
 - Solution: **CloudFormation Helper Scripts** : Python scripts that come directly on Amazon Linux AMIs, or they can be installed using `yum` or `dnf` on non-Amazon Linux AMIs
-- CloudFormation Helper Scripts are to following: `cfn-init`, `cfn-signal`, `cfn-get-metadata`, `cfn-hup`
+- CloudFormation Helper Scripts are for performing the following: `cfn-init`, `cfn-signal`, `cfn-get-metadata`, `cfn-hup`

 ### cnf-init

 - `AWS::CloudFormation::Init`:
-    - A block of configuration that belongs to `Metadata` block
+    - A block of configuration that belongs to the `Metadata` block
     - Contains the following:
         - Packages: used to download and install pre-packaged apps and components of Linux/Windows
         - Groups: define user groups
         - Users: define users and to which group they belong
         - Sources: download files and archives and place them on the EC2 instance
-        - Files: create files on the EC2 instance using inline text or pull files from an URL
+        - Files: create files on the EC2 instance using inline text or pull files from a URL
         - Commands: series of shell commands
         - Services: launch a list of services
-- cnf-init is used ti retrieve and interpret the resource metadata, installing packages, creating files and starting services
+- cnf-init is used to retrieve and interpret resource metadata, installing packages, creating files and starting services
-- With the cfn-init script it helps make complex EC2 configurations readable
+- The cfn-init script helps make complex EC2 configurations readable
 - The EC2 instance will query the CloudFormation service to get the init data
-- Logs will be available in `/var/log/cfn-init.log` file
+- Logs will be available in the `/var/log/cfn-init.log` file

 ### cfn-signal and Wait Conditions

 - Used to tell CloudFormation that the EC2 instance got properly configured after `cfn-init` script finished
-- We have to run the `cfn-signal` script right after the `cfn-init` script finished.
-This will tell CloudFormation if the init script succeeded or not
+- We have to run the `cfn-signal` script right after the `cfn-init` script finishes.
+This will tell CloudFormation if the init script has succeeded or not
 - WaitConditions: tells CloudFormation to wait until it receives a signal from `cfn-signal`
     - We block the template until it receives a signal from `cfn-signal`
     - We attach a `CreationPolicy`: how many signal we want to see and for how much we want to wait